 Deductible and Initial Coverage – The “typical” plan has a deductible for the year.
 After you have paid costs equal to the deductible amount, then you have Initial Coverage.
-In this phase and will only pay a copay or coinsurance until you reach the Initial Coverage Limit which starts the Coverage Gap.
+In this phase, you will only pay a copay or coinsurance until you reach the Initial Coverage Limit which starts the Coverage Gap.

 Catastrophic Coverage – You will pay a small amount for medications, typically not more than 5% of the cost.
 The plan pays most of the cost.

-No. Medicare requires each spouse to pay separate premiums, deductibles, copays and coinsurance for prescription drug coverage.
-Each spouse will reach each level of coverage according to his or her own drug costs over each calendar year.
+No. Medicare requires each spouse to pay separate premiums, deductibles, copays, and coinsurance for prescription drug coverage.
+Each spouse will reach each level of coverage according to their own drug costs over each calendar year.